-The Building Permit Department is Administered by Janet Frasier, City Clerk and can be reached at 334-872-0104
+The Building Permit Department is Administered through the City Clerk’s Office and can be reached at 334-872-0104.

 Here is some general information to help get you started!